aeleonu/GRE-Calculator/README.md

-# GRE-Calculator
+# Standardized-Calculator
-A simple calculator to do some of the functions you need to do in the Quantitative Analysis in Python.
+A simple calculator to do some of the functions you need to do in Standardized Tests or Homework when trying to study.
+Useful for functions.
+Similar to Wolphram Alpha but smaller.

 To run the calculator - click 'run' in IDLE.